Car Ceramic Coatings

 Everything you need to know

-At our studio the majority of services are offered with the addition of a ceramic coating for your vehicle.
+At our car detailing studio the majority of services are offered with the addition of a ceramic coating for your vehicle.

-And as with any vehicle detailing process it's not an easy task, and frankly, if you don't know how to apply it, I would recommend visiting a professional.
+As with any car detailing process it's not an easy task, and frankly, if you don't know how to apply it, I would recommend visiting a professional.
 A professional detailer will also use professional ceramic coatings that aren't available for public purchase or use.
-They also offer superior paint protection than "off the shelf" ceramic coatings.
+They offer superior paint protection than "off the shelf" ceramic coatings.

 Depending on what your going for you must be realistic of your expectations, unfortunately a ceramic coating isn't a protective and invulnerable barrier, you will still need to look after your vehicle and properly care for it.